Aadi0706/Aadi0706/README.md

 MERN Stack Web Developer
 ------------------------

-I have been learning coding since October 2021.
-Masai has given me the training over MERN Stack web development where I learned HTML, CSS, JavaScript, Node.js, Express, React, Redux and also got the working of Github.
+I am a MERN Stack Web Developer, with one year of experience in web development.
+I have worked on React.js in frontend and Node.js in Backend with express and mongoose library.
+In the core lies Javascript the heart of my programming knowledge.
 I am curious to learn new technologies which can develop the world to be sustainable one for the future.

 <img src="./thoughtworks-gif_dribbble-readme-photo.gif" height=290px align="right" />